smartiel/rustiq/Readme.md

 ### In python

-See the `examples/circuit_synthesis.py` file for an example.
+See the `examples` folder for examples of python usage (the file names are pretty self-explainatory)

 ### Using the command line tool